obonaventure/cnp3/book-2nd/principles/sharing.rst

       cwnd=cwin/2 # only once per rtt

 In the above pseudocode, `cwin` contains the congestion window stored as a real in segments.
 This congestion window is updated upon the arrival of each acknowledgment and when congestion is detected.
+For simplicity, we assume that `cwin` is stored as a floating point number but only full segments can be transmitted.

 As an illustration, let us consider the network scenario above and assume that the router implements the DECBit binary feedback scheme [RJ1995]_.
-This scheme uses Forward Explicit Congestion Notification and a router marks the congestion bit in arriving packets when its buffer contains one or more packets.
+This scheme uses a form of Forward Explicit Congestion Notification and a router marks the congestion bit in arriving packets when its buffer contains one or more packets.
 In the figure below, we use a `*` to indicate a marked packet.

 .. code-block:: console